canadianpython13/cypress-homepage/README.md

 # plotly project

-A test project for Plotly that tests an certain elements on the Cypress.io homepage.
+A test project that tests an certain elements on the Cypress.io homepage.

 ## Installation